 Punitive damages punish the responsible parties in cases where they engaged in intentional misconduct or negligence so reckless it constitutes a conscious disregard for safety.
-Illinois caps punitive damages at triple the amount of economic and non-economic damages.

 A legal team with extensive experience in commercial truck accidents can examine your case and get you the maximum compensation you deserve.
 Their combined expertise allows them to get the required information and use it effectively.

 Can I File a Wrongful Death Lawsuit for a Truck Accident?

 For example, some states forbid the deceased person’s family members cannot file a wrongful death lawsuit.
 The executor of the deceased person’s estate must file any lawsuit.